opendocsg/slw-judgments-backfill/2017_SGHC_45/report.md

 29     According to Metropole, the decision of a “judicial or quasi-judicial body will be set aside if there are circumstances which would give rise to a reasonable suspicion or apprehension in a fair-minded

-reasonable person with knowledge of the relevant facts that the tribunal was biased” ( _Re Shankar Alan s/o Anant Kulkarni_ [2007] 1 SLR(R) 85 (“ _Re Shankar Alan_ ”) at [91]).
+reasonable person with knowledge of the relevant facts that the tribunal was biased” ( _Re Shankar Alan s/o Anant Kulkarni_ <span class="citation">[2007] 1 SLR(R) 85</span> (“ _Re Shankar Alan_ ”) at [91]).
 The “reasonable suspicion” test, however, was met if the court was satisfied that a reasonable number of the public could harbour a reasonable suspicion of bias even though the court itself thought there was no real danger of this on the facts ( _Re Shankar Alan_ at [75]).

-30     Metropole argues that the mere fact that private communications have taken place between an adjudicator and a party to an adjudication is sufficient to warrant setting aside the determination on the basis of apparent bias ( _Re Singh Kalpanath_ [1992] 1 SLR(R) 595at [90]).
+30     Metropole argues that the mere fact that private communications have taken place between an adjudicator and a party to an adjudication is sufficient to warrant setting aside the determination on the basis of apparent bias ( _Re Singh Kalpanath_ <span class="citation">[1992] 1 SLR(R) 595</span>at [90]).
 The court should not look into whether those representations actually caused prejudice ( _Re Singh Kalpanath_ at [90]).

 31     According to Metropole, the adjudicator’s conduct showed that he was not disinterested and